DigitalPhonetics/IMS-Toucan/README.md

 ```

 You can supply any of the following arguments, but don't have to (although for training you should definitely specify at
 least a GPU ID).
-It is recommended to download the LAML-pretrained checkpoint from the releases and use it as basis for
+It is recommended to download the pretrained checkpoint from the releases and use it as basis for
 fine-tuning for any new model that you train to significantly reduce training time.

 ```